 Knee Pain Prevention

-- You may find that your aching knees will act up if you play basketball or tennis every day but will not if you limit your pounding sports to twice a week.
+- If you don't have access to a pool or don't enjoy water activities, at least try to limit hard pounding and twisting activities like basketball, tennis, or jogging.
+You may find that your aching knees act up if you play basketball or tennis every day, but not if you limit pounding sports to twice a week.

 - Whatever activity you do, listen to your body.
 If it hurts, change what you're doing.

 - If you're fatigued, consider stopping.
 Many injuries happen when people are tired.

 - Wearing the right protection for the activity you're doing helps you avoid knee injuries.